jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I add an `assert statement`_ to see if a string_ (anything in :ref:`quotes`) is the same :ref:`object<everything is an object>` as :ref:`False<test_what_is_false>`

   .. code-block:: python
-    :lineno-start: 57
+    :lineno-start: 45
-    :emphasize-lines: 17
+    :emphasize-lines: 4

-        def test_assertion_error_w_false(self):
-            # assert None is False
-            assert None is not False

-            # assert False is not False
-            assert False is False

-            # assert True is False
-            assert True is not False

-            # assert 0 is False
-            assert 0 is not False

     # assert 0.0 is False
     assert 0.0 is not False

-            assert 'a string' is False
+    assert '' is False

     # NOTES